Complex Stoichiometry in Pyrosim

 • Chapter 4 demonstrates aerosol deposition.

-• Chapter 5 demonstrates a set of reactions where the downstream reactions use the products of the first reaction and shows how to set Lumped Component Only option.
+• Chapter 5 demonstrates a set of reactions where the downstream reactions use the products of the first reaction and shows how to set the Lumped Component Only option.

 2. Combustion of Polyvinyl Chloride (PVC)